xoap-io/XOAPW11SecurityBaseline24H2DSC/Readme.md

 # XOAPW11SecurityBaseline24H2DSC

 This repository contains the **XOAPW11SecurityBaseline24H2DSC** DSC module.
+It covers all settings from official Microsoft Windows 11 Version 24h2 Security Baseline.

 ## Code of Conduct